Managing Virtual Machine¶

 and pull

-work the same way regarding of the underlying OS a particular VM image has.
+work the same way regardless of the underlying OS a particular VM image has.

 The only difference is how such VM images are created.
 Please check sections below for macOS and Linux instructions.